Yourmaskguy/Customer-Demographics-Sales-insight/README.md

 In this project, Exploratory Data Analysis (EDA) was performed to gain insights into customer demographics, purchasing behaviors, and sales performance.
 The following key questions guided the analysis:
 1. Customer Distribution by Gender and Branch: What is the distribution of customers by gender across different branches?
-2. Total Sales by Customer Type and Branch: How do total sales compare between members and non-members in each branch?
+2. Total Sales by Customer Type and Branch: How do total sales compare between members and normal customer in each branch?
 3. Customer Satisfaction by Gender: What is the average customer satisfaction rating by gender?
 4. Average Total Purchase Amount by Gender: Is there a significant difference in the average total purchase amount between male and female customers?
-5. Total Quantity Purchased by Customer Type: How does the quantity of products purchased vary by customer type (member vs. non-member)?
+5. Total Quantity Purchased by Customer Type: How does the quantity of products purchased vary by customer type (member vs. normal customer)?
 6. Peak Shopping Hours by Gender: What are the peak shopping hours for male and female customers?
 7. Payment Method by Total Sales: Which payment method (Cash, Credit card, Ewallet) is most popular based on total sales?